MORE-Platform/more-extension-blueprint/CI_CD.md

 ## Publishing a package
 The following steps need to be undertaken within the more-studymanager-backend code-base project:
 ### Step 1: Prepare Distribution Management
-To make the studymanager-core project artifact available as a separate package, the distribution management configuration needs to be added to the pom.xml file of the studymanager-core project.
+To make the studymanager-core project artifact available as a separate packages, the distribution management configuration needs to be added to the pom.xml file of the studymanager-core project.
 Insert the following code snippet:
 ```xml
 <distributionManagement>
     <repository>